ShreyParikh07/ShreyParikh07/README.md

 </p>
 <h3> 📜 About </h3>
-I am a masters student of the Molecular and Cellular Biology Program at the Ludwig-Maximilians-Universität München😃

-Currently, I am pursuing my master thesis titled 'Mapping the transcriptomic landscape of PBMCs across health and disease' under the guidance of Dr. Johanna Klughammer at the Gene Centre, LMU🧑‍💻
+I am a PhD student under the guidance of Prof. Dr. Fabian Theis at the Institute of Computational Biology, Helmholtz Zentrum München😃

-My project is divided into two parts and the first part revolves around creating a repository for healthy peripheral blood mononuclear cells (PBMCs) scRNA-Seq data by trainining conditional neural networks through the scArches tool with datasets obtained from publications.
-This repository will allow the cell type repertoire and expression landscape mapping on to new, to-be-interpreted datasets and better understand the healthy and diseased states.

-The second part of my project involves building a sex classifier for scRNA-Seq data to classify cells into males and females.
-The classifier is in the final stages and can be found on [ScraMF](https://github.com/KlughammerLab/Sex-Classifier)
+I have completeted my master thesis titled 'Mapping the transcriptomic landscape of PBMCs across health and disease' under the guidance of Dr. Johanna Klughammer at the Gene Centre, LMU🧑‍💻 My project was divided into two parts and the first part revolved around creating a reference atlas for healthy peripheral blood mononuclear cells (PBMCs) scRNA-Seq data by trainining conditional neural networks through scVI from the scArches tool with datasets obtained from publications.
+The atlas allowed the cell type repertoire and expression landscape mapping of paediatric patients with interferonopathies and lupus which aided in better understanding of the healthy and diseased states.
+The second part of my project involved building a sex classifier for scRNA-Seq data to classify cells into males and females.
+The classifier can be found on [ScraMF (https://github.com/KlughammerLab/Sex-Classifier)

 Other than biology, I am very passionate about cooking and music.
 My suprisingly high consumption of cooking videos on youtube helps me harness my skills in the kitchen better.
 I also love playing basketball, nature and everything outdoors!
 At the risk of sounding geeky, I will say that I love watching wildlife documentaries and can recommend some very good ones too😄